anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Hence, {{I-D.ietf-anima-rfc8366bis}} defines the additional assertion type `agent-proximity`.
 This assertion type can be verified by the registrar and MASA during BRSKI-PRM voucher-request processing.

-In BRSKI, the pledge verifies POP of the registrar EE credentials via the TLS handshake and pins that public key as the `proximity-registrar-cert` into the voucher request.
+In BRSKI, the pledge verifies POP of the registrar end-entity (EE) credentials via the TLS handshake and pins that public key as the `proximity-registrar-cert` into the voucher request.
 This allows the MASA to verify the proximity of the pledge and registrar, facilitating a decision to assign the pledge to that domain owner.
 In BRSKI, the TLS session is considered provisional until the pledge receives the voucher to verify POI.